 ** KCTCS BuildSmart Investment for Kentucky Competitiveness fee.
-A full break down of 2019-20 charges is available.

 View our institution's contract with BankMobile, a Division of Customer Bank.

-Spring 2020 Tuition Payment Deadlines:
+Fall 2020 Tuition Payment Deadlines:

 Students who have registered for classes, but have not met one of the tuition payment options by the due dates listed above, will have their registration cancelled.
 Check out our Payment Options below.
 If cancellation occurs, and student requests reinstatement of classes, a $75 reinstatement charge will be applied to the student account.

 - Pay in full through Student Self Service, https://students.kctcs.edu